 While various other modifications have been proposed to the GIH to account for both the evidence and counter-evidence, the fact remains that the Moon’s origin is still very much a mystery.
 The Apollo missions landed in largely similar geological areas and yet it completely turned our understanding of the Moon’s origins on its head.

-To solve the puzzle of how our Moon came to be, which is so intricately tied with that of the Earth’s origin, we need more data.
+To solve the puzzle of how our Moon came to be, which is so intricately tied with that of the Earth’s origin, we need to go back to the Moon.
 We need access to rocks that lie deeper under the lunar surface, that haven’t been affected by meteorite impacts, cosmic rays and solar radiation.
-We also need to understand the origin of water on the lunar poles, figure out the waters’ origins and understand its thermal and chemical evolution.
+We also need to understand the origin of water on the lunar poles and understand its thermal and chemical evolution.

-In other words, what we need are more missions to the surface of the Moon.
+In other words, we need more missions to the surface of the Moon.

 There’s a renewed interest in going back to the Moon, this time tagged along with private capabilities for lunar soft-landing technologies.
 The next steps for such entities is to evolve their technologies to land at sites which pertain to larger scientific questions.
 Can we obtain samples from Shackleton Crater?
 Can we go to sites untouched by geological processes?
 What a profound success it would be to identify the origin of our dear Moon.
 For now, it remains a mystery.